A Differential Perspective on Distributional Reinforcement Learning

-As such, we now have a way to learn the limiting per-step reward distribution.
-We can extend these results into the control setting by choosing an appropriate action selection rule.
+As such, we now have a way to learn the limiting per-step reward distribution induced by a given policy.
+We can further extend these results into control-based settings by choosing an appropriate action selection rule.
 As in the discounted setting, we will utilize an action selection rule that is consistent with Definition \ref{defn_greedy_rule}.
 To this end, Algorithm \ref{alg_1} shows the Differential Distributional (or \emph{D2}) Q-learning algorithm, which adopts a greedy action selection rule with respect to the state-action value function.
-The full set of Differential Distributional RL algorithms is included in Appendix \ref{appendix_algs}.
+The full set of Differential Distributional RL algorithms is included in Appendix A.

 Importantly, with the aforementioned action selection rule, we retain the regular (non-distributional) Q-learning operator for the average-reward setting: